Energy in Wales: Fossil fuels

 Fossil fuels are not renewables; historically, the economy of Wales has been driven by fossil fuels.
-The coal industry in Wales had reached large proportions by the end of the eighteenth century, and then further expanded to supply steam-coal for the steam vessels that were beginning to trade around the world.
-The Cardiff Coal Exchange set the world price for steam-coal and Cardiff became a major coal-exporting port.
+Coal mining in Wales had become a major industry by the end of the 18th century, and then further expanded to supply steam-coal for the steam vessels that were beginning to trade around the world.
+The Cardiff Coal Exchange set the world price for steam-coal, and Cardiff became a major coal-exporting port.
 The South Wales Coalfield was at its peak in 1913 and was one of the largest coalfields in the world.
-In 2019 the percentage of electricity generated from coal was only 2% of total electricity generated.
-The last coal-fired power station in Wales was at Aberthaw, which finally closed its doors in March 2020.
+However coal mining declined steeply during the late 20th century, and in 2019 the electrical energy generated from coal was only 2% of total electrical energy generated.
+The last coal-fired power station in Wales was at Aberthaw; it finally closed its doors in March 2020.

-The total capacity of electricity generated from fossil fuels was 7.4 GW and came from three sources:
+In 2019 the total capacity of electricity generated from fossil fuels was 7.4 GW, made up of: